Assuming you read the title of this post, you may be scratching your head right about now.

 But for a good reason.

-For many years, Facebook and Instagram advertising have been the bread-and-butter of my marketing efforts.
+For years, Facebook and Instagram advertising have been the bread-and-butter of my marketing efforts.
 And you gotta spend money to make money.

 So yeah, I’ve spent a lot on social media advertising.
 But I’ve also made a lot and I’ve learned a lot.